Extending structures for BiHom-Frobenius algebras: Extending structures for BiHom-Frobenius algebras

-In the above two cases, we find that the braided weighted infinitesimal bialgebra $V$ play a special role in the extending problem of weighted infinitesimal bialgebra $A$.
-Note that $A^{P}_{}\# {}^{}_{\theta}\, V$ and $A^{}_{\sigma}\# {}^{Q}_{}\, V$ are all weighted infinitesimal bialgebra structures on $E$.
-Conversely, any weighted infinitesimal bialgebra extending system $E$ of ${A}$ through $V$ is isomorphic to such two types.
-Now from Theorem \ref{thm-41}, Theorem \ref{thm-42} we obtain the main result of in this section, which solve the extending problem for weighted infinitesimal bialgebra.
+In the above two cases, we find that the braided BiHom-Frobenius algebra $V$ plays an important role in the extending problem of BiHom-Frobenius algebra $A$.
+Note that $A^{P}_{}\# {}^{}_{\theta}\, V$ and $A^{}_{\sigma}\# {}^{Q}_{}\, V$ are all BiHom-Frobenius algebra structures on $E$.
+Conversely, any BiHom-Frobenius algebraic extending system $E$ of ${A}$ through $V$ is isomorphic to such two types.
+Now from Theorem \ref{thm-41}, Theorem \ref{thm-42} we obtain the main result of in this section, which solves the extending problem for BiHom-Frobenius algebra.

-\begin{theorem} Let $({A}, \cdot, \Delta_A)$ be a weighted infinitesimal bialgebra, $E$ a vector space containing ${A}$ as a subspace and $V$ be a complement of ${A}$ in $E$.
+\begin{theorem} Let $({A}, \cdot, \Delta_A)$ be a BiHom-Frobenius algebra, $E$ a BiHom-vector space containing ${A}$ as a subspace and $V$ be a complement of ${A}$ in $E$.
 Denote by

 Then the map

 is bijective, where $\overline{\Omega^{(i)}({A}, V)}$ is the equivalence class of $\Omega^{(i)}({A}, V)$ under $\equiv$. \end{theorem}